Egg Mayonnaise and Cress Sandwich

 Though a French creation, the recipe I used came from Joy of Cooking, which is much more apt to spreading on sandwiches.
 All it requires is a good whisking wrist, some basic ingridents, and you're left with a much more delicate and enticing spread.

 It's all about proportion.
-Not too much mayonnaise, not too much, but go for broke with the watercress.
+Not too much mayonnaise, but go for broke with the watercress.
 It's a marvelous creation, and adds a distinctive touch to a fantastic food I had passed off as a poor man's delight.

 Mayonnaise